Castell Caer Seion: Description

 The fort is on the summit of a ridge of rhyolite at an altitude of approximately 800 ft and is enclosed by a single rampart, with more complex works protecting a smaller fortified area at the western end.
 The northern side of the ridge is steep enough to offer a natural defence meaning that no outer wall was needed for the first phase of construction.
 The smaller fort was built inside the western margins of the larger fort sometime around the 4th century BC; it was completely enclosed, and defended by thick stone walls on all sides, with defensive ditches running along the eastern and north-eastern boundary and a defensive outwork to the southeast.
 The site has a commanding position overlooking Conwy Bay, and is situated close to a major trackway that follows the coastal ridge.
 The total area of the fort is 7.5 acre, it is roughly 326 m long, and at its widest measures around 95 m from the southern ramparts to the cliffs on the northern boundary.

 Confusion surrounding name

-Writing in Archaeologia Cambrensis, W.E.
-Griffiths and A. H. A. Hogg identify 'Caer Seion' as the older and more genuine name of the hillfort, for which they cite evidence dating as far back as the 9th century.
+Writing in Archaeologia Cambrensis, W. E. Griffiths and A. H. A. Hogg identify 'Caer Seion' as the older and more genuine name of the hillfort, for which they cite evidence dating as far back as the 9th century.
 The alternative name 'Castell Caer Lleion' seems to date to the late 17th century and probably came about due to a mistranslation.
 Indeed, 'Castell Caer' is somewhat of a tautology, translating into English as "Castle Fort".
-Because there is no standardised name for the site, it is referred to variously as 'Caer Seion', 'Castell Caer Seion', 'Castell Caer Lleion', 'Castell Caer Leion' and 'Conwy Mountain hillfort'.< An antiquated name, no longer in popular use but recorded by John Leyland in his 1530s Itinerary in Wales, is 'Sinnodune'.
+Because there is no standardised name for the site, it is referred to variously as 'Caer Seion', 'Castell Caer Seion', 'Castell Caer Lleion', 'Castell Caer Leion' and 'Conwy Mountain hillfort'.
+An antiquated name, no longer in popular use but recorded by John Leland in his 1530s Itinerary in Wales, is 'Sinnodune'.